David Hosier

-David Russell Hosier (February 10, 1955 – June 11, 2024) was an American ex-soldier who was convicted of the murder of his ex-lover Angela Gilpin in 2009.
+David Russell Hosier (February 10, 1955 – June 11, 2024) was an American ex-sailor who was convicted of the murder of his ex-lover Angela Gilpin in 2009.
 Hosier had killed both Angela and her husband Rodney Gilpin out of anger due to his then girlfriend having reconciled with her husband despite their romantic relationship that lasted for years, although Hosier protested his innocence.
 Hosier was put on trial and found guilty, and sentenced to death on November 27, 2013.
-Hosier spent 11 years on death row before he was executed by lethal injection on June 11, 2024.
+Hosier spent 10 years and 6 months on death row before he was executed by lethal injection on June 11, 2024.

 Background

 David Russell Hosier was born in the American state of Indiana on February 10, 1955.
 Hosier's father, Glen, was a World War II navy veteran and Logansport City policeman of five years who later joined the Indiana state police in 1955.
-Glen was killed by a murder suspect while in the line of duty in April 1971; the suspect, Linzie Mellard, was eventually killed by police.
+Glen was killed by a murder suspect while in the line of duty in April 1971; the suspect, Linzie Mallard, who was wanted for the murder of Judy Rucker Wells, was eventually killed by police.
 Hosier was said to have been deeply affected by his father's death, since they both shared a close relationship and spent time hunting, camping and taking rides together, and Hosier's mother Martha, due to the grief of losing her husband, did not pay much attention to her three children as a result.

-After his father’s death, Hosier enrolled into military school, where he was socially isolated.
+After his father's death, Hosier enrolled into military school, where he was socially isolated.
 At the age of 19, Hosier joined the U.S. Navy, where he served for six years, including a member of the naval communications unit with Top Secret clearance.
-Hosier eventually left the navy after being granted a honorable discharge, and went on to become a firefighter in Jefferson City.
+Hosier eventually left the navy after being granted an honorable discharge, and went on to become a firefighter in Jefferson City.
 Hosier married twice in his life; he married his first wife before joining the navy but divorced before the discharge, and he remarried in 1980, fathering a son and daughter with his second wife before it ended with a divorce in 1987.

 Sometime in 1986, Hosier's mental health began to decline, and he was diagnosed with depression with psychotic features and bipolar disorder after being involuntarily admitted to a state hospital in 1987.
 Sometime in the late 2000s, Hosier suffered a stroke that reportedly caused brain damage to him.

 In 1992, Hosier was arrested for assaulting his then-girlfriend.
 He was convicted and sentenced to eight years in prison, and subsequently released on parole in 1997.